 “Intellectually, the greatest benefit I derived from the experience [of working in the office of President Ronald Reagan] was to be able to observe at close range how political decisions are made at the highest level. … I thought that high politics resulted from a careful, inductive process by virtue of which all the information available to the government is conveyed upwards and there subjected to judicious analysis, with all the pros and cons weighed until a decision is reached….
 Reality turned out to be quite different.”

 “Vixi: Memoirs of a Non-Belonger”.
 New Haven: Yale University Press, 2003, p.
 208

-Presented material contains numerous references on articles, papers, data, and books relevant to the current discussions around COVID-19 medical and political responses on the pandemics.
+The presented material contains numerous references to articles, papers, data, and books relevant to the current discussions around COVID-19 medical and political responses to the pandemic.
 The principal purposes of this collection of references are:

-- To fill (at least, partly) huge gaps in current discussions on COVID-19, often based on never proven assumptions, like the feasibility of stopping a respiratory infection by means of lockdowns.
+- To fill (at least, partly) considerable gaps in current discussions on COVID-19, often based on never proven assumptions, like the feasibility of stopping a respiratory infection by means of lockdowns.

 We will greatly appreciate our readers’ criticism.